Smoke Bomb Safety Guide: How to Use Them Safely

 Dogs and cats can be startled by the sudden appearance of dense colored smoke, even without any sound.
 If your pet is anxious or reactive, keep them indoors during smoke use.
 Dogs that are outdoors should be on a secure leash held by someone not managing the smoke bomb.
 Cats should be kept well away from the area.

-The smoke is not toxic to animals, but it can irritate eyes and airways if they walk directly into a concentrated cloud - the same as for people.
+The smoke is non-toxic, but it can irritate animals' eyes and airways if they walk directly into a concentrated cloud — the same as for people.
 Keep pets upwind or at a comfortable distance and watch their body language.
 If your dog becomes very distressed, move them to a calm location before continuing.

 Staining, Residue, and Cleanup